-3. Enter and confirm a Password (4-255 characters) for this user.
+3. Enter and confirm a Password (8-255 characters) for this user.

-Strong passwords are recommended: 8 characters or longer, including at least one each of the following:
+The password must include at least one each of the following:

 - uppercase letter

 - lowercase letter

 - number

 - special character (such as hyphen, underscore, or blank)

 If certificate authentication is enabled and password authentication is disabled on the TRITON Settings > Two-Factor Authentication page, password logon is not available for the local account.